A welcome message from Jack Price, Vice Principal.

 Logging into the College system and opening apps

-As an adult student, you will be given access to the online versions of Microsoft's Office 365 apps.
-This video shows how to log into the College system, find the applications and get started with Teams, Outlook and Word.
-Once you've watched this video please continue down this page for more resources dedicated to using TEAMS.
+As an adult learner, you will be given access to the online versions of Microsoft's Office 365 apps.
+This video shows how to log into the College system, find the applications, and start with Teams, Outlook and Word.
+Once you've watched this video, please continue down this page for more resources.

 DOWNLOADABLE STEP-BY-STEP VERSION: